Code: ZTMBDAY2026 | Ends in 👇

 Although you don't have to do this, I highly recommend that you learn to use AI tools to supplement what you do already.

-You don't need to work solely with A.I. to see the benefit either.
-By learning to use these tools, you can increase your output and perform repeatable tasks in minutes vs hours or days.
+By learning these skills, you can then increase your output and perform repeatable tasks in minutes vs hours or days, while also making yourself a stand out in interviews.

 This course on Bash Shell scripting will not only teach you how to set up automated scripts (great for hacking), but it’ll also help you to learn everything you need to know to get hired as a DevOps Engineer, SysAdmin, or Network Engineer.